 As both Bora Bora and the Maldives focus on upmarket resort-based holidays, interaction with the local community and culture is often limited.
 That’s unless you make a trip away from the island resorts, and into the population centers.

-Try your hand at spearfishing and learn the incredible meanings behind traditional Maori tattoos.
-On islands like Bora Bora and nearby Tahiti, you will also find dance performances of the ‘Ori Tahiti’, and there are also places to take lessons with locals.
+Plus on islands like Bora Bora and nearby Tahiti, you will also find dance performances of the ‘Ori Tahiti’, and there are places to even take lessons with locals.

 The culture in the Maldives is vibrant, interesting, and definitely worth discovering though.

 Bodu Beru is a traditional rhythmic dance performed by upwards of 15-20 people, and was introduced to the Maldives around 1000 years ago.
 It’s been a tradition here ever since, and many resorts have cultural nights where dancers perform.

 If venturing into Malé, a visit to the Maldives National Museum is a must.
 Not only does it give an insight into the history of this nation, but it also has a great collection of historical artefacts from the region, some several centuries old.